aimanraz/streamlit-first/README.md

 # End-to-End Machine Learning Project
 Create an interactive web application to create more interactive way with data science project.

-## All of the content will be uploaded soon.
+## All of the content will be uploaded at 3/1/2022.